sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 - Use **dot notation** to execute an object's method.
 This is the object's name followed by the dot (.) operator followed by the method name and parentheses: **object.method();**

 - A **method signature** is the method name followed by the parameter list which gives the type and name for each parameter.

-Note that methods do not have to take any parameters, but you still need the parentheses after the method name.
+- Methods do not have to take any parameters, but you still need the parentheses after the name when you call the method.

-- **Procedural abstraction** allows a programmer to use a method by knowing in general what it does without knowing what lines of code execute.
-This is how we can drive a car without knowing how the brakes work.

-- A **method** or **constructor** call interrupts the sequential execution of statements, causing the program to first execute the statements in the method or constructor before continuing.
-Once the last statement in the method or constructor has executed or a return statement is executed, the flow of control is returned to the point immediately following the method or constructor call.

 - An **object method** or **non-static method** is one that must be called on an object of a class.
 It usually works with the object's attributes.